 What can you expect working as a Bridal Makeup Artist?

-Opportunity to make fair amount of money, make this field really competitive.
+Opportunity to make a fair amount of money, make this field really competitive.

 Many bridal makeup artists do makeup and hair; from artists that are doing this full-time, to the artists that are doing bridal makeup occasionally as an additional source of income.